“You don’t have to cook fancy or complicated masterpieces,

 - Lunch: Large salad with 2 cups of greens (a mixture of lettuce and power greens such as baby kale, chard, spinach, arugula) and 1 cup sulfur-rich vegetables (broccoli, cauliflower, onion, cabbage).
 Add your choice of protein on the top (meat, fish, tofu), with an olive oil vinaigrette dressing.

-- Dinner: Gluten-free lasagna, with a side of 2 cups brussel sprouts sautéed with garlic and bacon.
+- Dinner: Burger on a gluten-free bun, with a side of 2 cups Brussels sprouts sautéed with garlic and bacon.

 - Snack: 1 cup of berries with coconut cream

 You start with the details of the Wahls Diet listed above and add the following elements: (1) Reduce consumption of non-gluten grains, white potatoes, and legumes to only twice per week and remove soy altogether (with the exception of fermented soy).
 (2) Increase meat consumption to a minimum of 9 ounces daily.
 (3) Increase your healing foods to include organ meats, seaweed, fermented foods, soaked nuts/seeds, and more raw foods.

 - Breakfast: Smoothie made with berries, greens, avocado, and collagen.